 Night time approaches and I was taken to Coney Island.
 Ever since I saw the movie The Warriors I wanted to go to Coney Island.

 That wraps up day two.
 It was busy.
 I walked all day and all night.
-My feet were in incredible pain but this is what you do on vacation.
+My feet were in excruciating pain but this is what you do on vacation.
 You explore until your body gives out.
 AHAHA.
 I’m serious.

 Day 3